 Wait, we have not spoken about the creature comforts yet.
 Common, be a sport!

-The multiplied by 6 note above stands for Hexa, if you have not already figured out.
+The multiplied by six note above stands for Hexa if you have not already figured out.
 And that is how you will feel inside Tata Hexa.
 It has one of the most brilliant seats I have ever felt in recent times.
-During the design brief, it was called out that special effort has been made to ensure the seat ergonomics are nothing but the best.
+During the design brief, it a call out made that Tata put special effort to ensure the seat ergonomics are nothing but the best.
 Again, kudos to good folks at Tata Motors!
-The supports built around the seats work great, and help you have a brilliant and comfortable drive irrespective of the distance.
-The arm rests provided are perfectly positioned, and are a brilliant touch.
+The supports built around the seats work great and help you have a brilliant and comfortable drive irrespective of the distance.
+The armrests are at perfect positions, and a brilliant touch.
 So much so that it has to be one of the best bit in the car.
-Sounds unbelievable for a Tata vehicle.
+The quality overall sounds unbelievable for a Tata vehicle.

 The rear AC vents and its positioning ensures that temperature remains comfortable across.
-The leg room in the second row are just like in Safari – huge.
-There are also blinds available in the second row seats, which you can pull up.
-The third row seats are unlike the latest corp of cars, and will fit a reasonably well built person like me (5.5″).
-Not as much leg room as the second row, but so much better than every other car in the segment with third row seats.
-Overall you will not at all feel tired after a long drive, except for may be the third row of seats.
+The leg room in the second row is just like in Safari – huge.
+There are also blinds in the second-row seats, which you can pull up for a makeshift sun shield.
+The third-row seats are unlike other cars and fit a reasonably well-built person like me (5.5″).
+Not as much leg room as the second row, but so much better than every other car in the segment with third-row seats.
+Overall you will not at all feel tired after a long drive, except for maybe the third row of seats.

-The seating up front has an 8 way height adjustable seats gives you a commanding view of road.
-You also get a sun-glass holder on the driver seat – that is a neat touch.
-Right behind the steering wheel you have a Speedometer and Rev meter, and sandwiched between them is a nice LCD display which shows varied information.
+The seating up front has an eight-way adjustable height seats gives you a commanding view of the road.
+You also get a sunglass holder on the driver seat – that is a neat touch.
+Right behind the steering wheel you have a Speedometer and Rev meter, and sandwiched between them is a nice LCD which shows varied information.
 You can read the drive mode, door open alarm, seat belt alarm, fuel economy and trip meter.

 The Storage Question!

 With all seats up, the rear luggage area is not the best place to put your suitcases.
-Folding the third row of seats also do not give you a flat bed, which is a shame.
-I did not try folding the second row of seats, but was told that they are not completely flat as well.
+Folding the third row of seats also do not give you a flatbed, which is a shame.
+I did not try folding the second row of seats, but I read that they are not completely flat as well.
 If Hexa fails in any area, it is only this.
-But that is a trade off you will have to make to get contoured and absolutely awesome seats.
+It is a happy trade-off you can make to get awesome contoured seats.

-Another thing that Tata’s have vastly improved in Hexa is to provide more than enough cubby holes (err.. they arent holes… lets call them pockets!) to store things.
-The front row gets an addition storage which doubles up as arm rest.
+Another thing that Tata’s have vastly improved in Hexa is to provide more than enough cubby holes (err.. they aren’t holes… let’s call them pockets!) to store things.
+The front row gets an additional storage which doubles up as armrest.
 With the cool glove box I had mentioned earlier, there is a normal glove box below to store your papers and other things.

 Kitna deti hai?